gavinanderegg/gavinanderegg.github.io/_posts/2024/2024-10-13-acf-has-been-hijacked.md

 * Matt Mullenweg promoted a "fork" of WordPress that wasn't actually a fork.
 * He then hijacked one of the most prominent plugins in the WordPress development world.

 The first point is pretty minor, but highlights the depths of strangeness at play.
 [Vinny Green](https://x.com/vinnysgreen) created [a project called FreeWP](https://freewp.com/) that… actually, I don't actually know what it's about.
 You need to read the site for yourself.
-It seems to be an announcement of and organization that includes a news site, a class action lawsuit, and [some other things](https://freewp.com/faq/).
+It seems to be an announcement of an organization that includes a news site, a class action lawsuit, and [some other things](https://freewp.com/faq/).
 It's not really clear to me, and it seems like it might be an elaborate troll.

 This normally wouldn't be news, [except Matt Mullenweg made it so](https://wordpress.org/news/2024/10/spoon/).
 It's uncertain if Mullenweg even understood what Green was building, but Green was quick to point out that [it wasn't a fork of WordPress](https://x.com/vinnysgreen/status/1844488053060141233).
 Mullenweg then amended his post to include [AspirePress](https://aspirepress.org/about-us/), and noted a spelling error.
 The whole thing seems strange, but I'm assuming that Mullenweg wrote the blog post to make fun of potential WordPress forks.